Color theory with Michael K Chen

 Do you think the ‘pop of color’ trend has come to an end?
 What are the next interior design trends to consider?
 Let us know in the comments below.

-The Six Best Floors for your Kitchen Renovation.
+The Six Best Floors for Your Kitchen Renovation.

 If you are thinking about remodeling your kitchen consider updating the flooring to create a clean and finished look.
 Whatever your style or budget, flooring can make or break a room.
 A new floor can be necessary if you plan to change the layout or remove walls and this step should be considered during any renovation.
 What better time to change the floor then when you’re already having work done?